- Where can I find the Counselling Service?

 Q: Where can I find the Counselling Service?

-A: At Vernon Square Campus, Penton Rise, London WC1X 9EW.
-We are part of the Student Advice and Wellbeing Department on the 3rd Floor, through Room V302.
-Appointments can also be booked with the Counselling Service Secretary/Administrator on 020 7074 5015, room V302.
+A: On the lower ground floor of the North Block building, as part of the Student Advice and Wellbeing Department.
+Appointments can also be booked with the Counselling Service Secretary/Administrator on 020 7074 5015, room SL48.

 Q: When are the counsellors available?

 A: The counsellors are available Monday to Friday, except when the School is closed e.g. Bank Holidays and between Christmas and New Year.
 The normal appointment hours are 9am to 5pm.
-If you are unable to make an appointment, there are weekly informal drop-in sessions (times TBC before the start of term).
+If you are unable to make an appointment, there are daily informal drop-in sessions (times TBC before the start of term).

 Q: How do I make an appointment?

-A: You can contact the Service in a number of ways: by completing a request form, in person by visiting the Student Services Department on the 3rd Floor, Room V302.
-By phone, by calling our administrator on 020 7074 5015.
+A: You can contact the Service in a number of ways: by completing a request form, in person by visiting the Student Services Department on the lower ground floor of the North Block, or by phone, calling our administrator on 020 7074 5015.
 You will speak to one of the counsellors or get a voicemail.
 If you leave a message on the voicemail with your contact details we will get back to you.
 By email: firstname.lastname@example.org or email@example.com.
 Please be aware that the service is able to make appointments but not to provide counselling by email.

 Q: How can counselling help me?